Elliptic curves and finitely generated Galois groups: Introduction

 or more briefly, $v^2 = f(u)$, where $f$ is always understood in this paper to be a monic polynomial of degree $4$ which splits completely into linear factors.
-This paper follows the method of \cite{IL-HJ} but eliminates this additional hypothesis, thereby proving the one-dimensional case of Conjecture \ref{equiv}.
+This paper follows the method of \cite{IL-HJ} but eliminates this additional hypothesis, thereby proving the one-dimensional case of Conjecture \ref{equiv}. \end{enumerate}

-As an immediate corollary of Theorem~\ref{main}, we obtain the genus $1$ case of the Junker-Koenigsmann conjecture, since every pointed non-singular curve of genus $1$ over $K$ is a cofinite subset of an elliptic curve over $K$.
+As an immediate corollary of Theorem~\ref{std}, we obtain the genus $1$ case of the Junker-Koenigsmann conjecture, since every pointed non-singular curve of genus $1$ over $K$ is a cofinite subset of an elliptic curve over $K$.

+In \S2, we use results of Moon \cite{Moon} and Bays, Hart, and Pillay \cite{BHP} to prove Theorem~\ref{main}.
+The papers we cite work in the setting of number fields, while we want a result which covers all finitely generated extensions of $\Q$, so we make explicit exactly what arithmetic inputs they use and how we know that the same inputs are available in the generality we need.

-The idea of our proof of Theorem~\ref{main} is as follows.
-Let $L_0$ be a finite Galois extension of $K_0$ such that the $2$-torsion points of $A_0$ and at least one additional point are defined over $L_0$.
-Over $L_0$, there exists an affine open subset of $A_0$ of the form \eqref{Jacobi}.
-As above, let $K=\bar K_0^{\langle \sigma_1,\ldots,\sigma_n\rangle}$, and let $L = K L_0$.
-In \S4, we use a Ramsey-theoretic argument to prove that there exists a finite set
+The idea of our proof of Theorem~\ref{std} is as follows.
+Let $L$ be a finite Galois extension of $K$ such that the $2$-torsion points of $A$ and at least one additional point are defined over $L$.
+There exists an affine open subset of $A$ defined over $K$ which can be expressed in the form \eqref{Jacobi} over $L$.
+Let $\tilde K=\bar K^{\langle \sigma_1,\ldots,\sigma_n\rangle}$, and let $\tilde L = \tilde K L$.
+In \S3, we use a Ramsey-theoretic argument to prove that there exists a finite set

-of non-constant linear functions in $t$, with $\alp_i,\bet_i\in L_0$, such that for all but finitely many $t_0\in L_0$, there exists $u_0\in \Sigma(t_0)$ such that $\pm\sqrt{f(u_0)}\in L$.
-Choose a square root $v_0$, so $P := (u_0,v_0)\in A_0(L)$.
+of non-constant linear functions in $t$, with $\alpha_i,\beta_i\in L$, such that for all but finitely many $t_0\in L$, there exists $u_0\in \Sigma(t_0)$ such that $\pm\sqrt{f(u_0)}\in \tilde L$.
+Choose a square root $v_0$, so $P := (u_0,v_0)\in A(\tilde L)$.
 Applying trace, we obtain

 We would like to show that the set of points constructed in this way generates a group of infinite rank.
-Each point $P=(u_0,v_0)$ is defined over some quadratic extension of $L_0$, so each point $Q$ in \eqref{Q-construction} is defined over an extension of $K_0$ of bounded degree which is contained in $K$.
+Each point $P=(u_0,v_0)$ is defined over some quadratic extension of $L$, so each point $Q$ in \eqref{Q-construction} is defined over an extension of $K$ of bounded degree which is contained in $\tilde K$.

-In \S2, we use known results about the image of the representation of $G_{K_0}$ on the adelic Tate module of $A_0$ to prove that if $(K_0)_{\tor}$ denotes the extension of $K_0$ generated by all coordinates of points in $A_0(\bar K_0)_{\tor}$, then the torsion-free part of $A_0((K_0)_{\tor})$ is free.
-The Kummer theory of $A_0$ over $(K_0)_{\tor}$ is simple to understand, and in \S3, we use it to prove that the group of points of $A_0$ over any extension of $K_0$ generated by algebraic elements of bounded degree is the direct sum of a finite torsion group and a free group (which is usually of infinite rank).
-If $A_0(K)\otimes \Q$ were finite-dimensional, this would imply that the points $Q$ constructed in \eqref{Q-construction} all lie in a finitely generated abelian group.